Staff

 Dami is an International Training, Development, and Education Professional driven by quality education, social impact, inclusive and equitable institutions and programs.
 She has spent her career cultivating strong leaders, strengthening institutions, and developing high-impact programs in Africa, the United States of America, the Middle East, and Asia.
-Her professional experience spans over ten years, and her donor experiences include the U.S. Department of State, U.S. Embassies, state and local governments in Nigeria, West Africa.
+Her professional experience spans over 13 years, and her donor experiences include the U.S. Department of State, U.S. Embassies, state and local governments in Nigeria, West Africa.

 Before joining PiAf, she oversaw the operations, organizational strategy, vision, and leadership for 38 faith-based non-profits in the U.S., the U.K., and Africa with a $2M monthly operational budget at LoveWorld Inc USA.
 Previously, Dami was an Innovations & Development Program Officer at World Learning, where she managed a $1.8 Million program grant from the U.S. Department of State and implemented a portfolio of professional exchanges for U.S. Special Envoys in 160+ countries.
 In a previous role as a Programs Associate at World Learning, Dami designed and implemented education and leadership programs for Iraqi Young Leaders on peacebuilding and reconciliation, youth activism, and civic engagement and managed continued professional development for a network of 2,000+ alumni.
 Dami was a co-chair and founding member of World Learning’s Diversity, Equity, and Inclusion Taskforce, which managed the vision, strategy, and execution of the organization’s DEI efforts.